Three Peaks Challenge

 Ben Nevis, Scafell Pike & Mount Snowdon

 Everyone loves a challenge whether it is running a marathon or swimming the English Channel.
-It is what makes us human always wanting to push ourselves to the limit or that little bit more.
+It is what makes us humans always wanting to push ourselves to the limit or that little bit more.
 Completing the Three Peaks Challenge took a different type of strength and mindset for me than when I was at Everest base camp and on the summit of Mt Kilimanjaro.

 Table of Contents